 We'll see.

-Well, football retired football quarterback Tom Brady and his business partners are investing in a robotic massage uh massage robot.
+Well, football retired football quarterback Tom Brady and his business partners are investing in a robotic massage massage robot.

-So it's a robot you lay on the table like a regular massage, and it massages you and it learns about you and it sort of figures out your body and where it would feel best and everything.
+So it's a robot you lay on the table like a regular massage and it massages you and it learns about you and it sort of figures out your body and where it would feel best and everything.

-Isn't it uh is it the human touch?
+Isn't it the human touch?

 That's sort of the whole point of it.

-I have a high-end massage chair.
+Right on the other side of my computer, I have a high-end massage chair.

-Um, it's like really high-end, very expensive, and uh I gotta tell you, every time I use that, is it is just floods me with I don't know what uh whatever happiness chemicals you get when you get a massage.
+And I got to tell you, every time I use that, it just floods me with, I don't know what, whatever happiness chemicals you get when you get a massage, it is really effective.

 So if they made a better one that's like a big arm that massages you, would I like it even more?